Andy1621/Nightcrawler/README.md

    It will generate the testing results in `*.pkl` files.
    Note that you should set the `TEST.CHECKPOINT_FILE_PATH` in `test.sh`.
 It will load the best models by default.

-`xxxx` refers to the different methods.
-The above steps should be conducted for four methods respectively.

 ### Pseudo-label Generation